CHICAGO ERB'S PALSY LAWYERS

 Fortunately enough, Erb’s palsy is very much a treatable condition.
 It is often not nearly as detrimental to your child’s health as cerebral palsy, which is caused by brain damage.
 Most children who are diagnosed with Erb’s palsy end up making a full recovery, though it is not always guaranteed.

-To answer the question, Erb’s palsy cannot necessarily get worse, but there is a possibility that your child may not make a full recovery from it.
+Erb’s cannot necessarily get worse, but there is a possibility that your child may not make a full recovery from it.
 Without receiving proper treatment and therapy, a child may carry this handicap with them for the rest of their life.
 In some cases, Erb’s palsy may not even be detected until months following a child’s birth.
 The later the palsy is caught, the less effective the treatments will be.

 As immediate treatment is the most effective in curing this condition, a delay in diagnosis could make all the difference in how your child heals.
 Treatment within the first four weeks of a child’s life is most effective, and through proper therapy, they can be expected to recover completely within one year’s time.
 However, physical therapy may only heal nerves that have been stretched.
 If the nerves were torn, surgery may be required.